corda/corda-docs-portal/content/en/docs/corda-os/4.5/node-database.md

 By default, nodes store their data in an H2 database.
 See [Database access when running H2](node-database-access-h2.md).

-Nodes can also be configured to use PostgreSQL and SQL Server.
-However, these are experimental community contributions.
-The Corda continuous integration pipeline does not run unit tests or integration tests of these databases.

 ### PostgreSQL

 Nodes can also be configured to use PostgreSQL 9.6, using PostgreSQL JDBC Driver 42.2.8.
+However, this is an experimental community contribution.
+The Corda continuous integration pipeline does not run unit tests or integration tests of this databases.

 Here is an example node configuration for PostgreSQL:

 ```groovy
 dataSourceProperties = {